Guide

 1) Using the wrong tax-year form

-2) Skipping QMID on 2025 specified property
+2) Skipping QMID on specified 2025 Part II property

 3) Claiming Part II on new construction